 Public healthcare in Iraq

 The public healthcare system in Iraq struggles to meet the needs of its citizens.
-In most urban centres, medical facilities have been rebuilt.
-These are much more likely to be adequately staffed with doctors and nurses than those in rural areas.
+In most urban centres, medical facilities have been rebuilt, and these are much more likely to be adequately staffed with doctors and nurses than those in rural areas.

-Treatment through the public healthcare system is free of charge.
-Iraqi-produced medical supplies are also offered to residents at a subsidised cost.
+Treatment through the public healthcare system is free of charge and Iraqi-produced medical supplies are also offered to residents at a subsidised cost.
 Sadly, the system faces a host of challenges including unreliable electricity, outdated equipment and lack of qualified staff.
 Hospitals are also often the target of insurgent attacks.

 Other governments and international-aid organisations are working closely with the Iraqi government to restore basic services.
 Depending on where patients live and the severity of their condition, those requiring complex procedures might be taken to facilities managed by international organisations.